geekyish/geekyish/README.md

 - 👋 Hi, I’m @geekyish
 - 👀 I’m interested in data science, machine learning and AI
 - 🌱 I’m currently pursuing Bachelor of Engineering in Information Technology
-- 💞️ I’m looking to collaborate on ML
+- 💞️ I'm a passionate learner and like to explore the world of science & technology!
 - 📫 How to reach me [My Twitter handle](http://geeky_ish_23)

 ![gif](https://www.edgica.com/wp-content/files/ai01.gif)